KevinCapocecera/KevinCapocecera/README.md

 - 🎓 Currently, I'm diving deep into full-stack development, exploring both front-end and back-end.
-- 👨‍💻 I work with technologies like [HTML, CSS, JavaScript].
+- 👨‍💻 I work with technologies like [HTML, CSS, JavaScript, Java, MySQL].
-- 🌱 I'm learning more about [React, MySQL, Java].
+- 🌱 I'm learning more about [Python].
 - 💬 Ask me about [web-related development topics, coding best practices, etc.].
 - 📫 You can find me at:
 - [LinkedIn](https://www.linkedin.com/in/kevin-capocecera/)